BrowserBox/BrowserBox/README.md

-# BrowserGap Community Edition
+# Open Browser Platform - Community Edition

-BrowserGap is a UI and backend that turns headless Chrome into a regular browser, except the browser runs in the cloud not on your device.
+OBP (formerly BrowserGap) is a UI and backend that turns headless Chrome into a regular browser, except the browser runs in the cloud not on your device.

+OBP Community Edition can be used to build all sorts of extensions to the normal Browser experience without needing to go through the Chrome WebStore.

+This is because the browser runs in headless mode and is controlled by DevTools (a string-based websocket protocol), interfaced with a simple frontend UI.

+You could extend this project by building a real OBP Extension store (using the more powerful DevTools API instead of the Chrome Extensions API), or you could just build your own extension on top of the work already here.

-BrowserGap Community Edition can be used as a simple remote browser isolation application.
+OBP can be used as a simple remote browser isolation application.
 If you want a hosted or managed on-prem cloud-based internet isolation solution, check out my corporate page at https://browsergap.xyz

 [We're on HN](https://news.ycombinator.com/item?id=21561613) :tada: [...And we're doing it again!](https://news.ycombinator.com/item?id=21681065) :fearful: :see_no_evil: